asong007/ebaocloud-li-docs-guide/content/code_structure.md

 ---
 To understand the source code, you need to understand the code structure frist.
 Here are several key folds:
 ### Root /
-When you finish the [enviroement setup](./setup.html), you should see below code in your project fold.
+When you finish the [enviroement setup](./setup.html), you should see below code in your project fold.
 ```bash
 /
 ├── .editorconfig